jsspen/listeners-friend/README.md

 - Timespan default is one week but can be changed by modifying the (hardcoded) source URL `https://boomkat.com/bestsellers?q[release_date]=last-week` where `last-week` can be replaced with `last-month` or `last-year`.

 #### Option 4: Use Current Forced Exposure Bestsellers List

 - The [Forced Exposure Bestsellers](https://forcedexposure.com/Best/BestIndex.html) list is used as input source
 - Playlist name is automatically set to `Forced Exposure Bestsellers` and the description is set to `As of YYYY-MM-DD`, where date is the day the data was gathered
 - Forced Exposure doesn't offer any alternate timespans and it's not clear how often the list is updated

+#### Option 5 & 6: Browse and Select from WFMU's "Heavy Play" Archive

+- Browse the [WFMU "Heavy Play" archive](https://www.wfmu.org/Playlists/Wfmu/) by date
+- Provide a year and receive a list of dated lists to select as an input source
+  - Current Limitations:
+    - 1987-1996 lists are only available as PDF downloads
+    - 1997 to late 2018 vary in format and structure and have inconsistent support at the moment
+- Generates a playlist name `WFMU Heavy Play {Month DD, YYYY}` and a description `{#} items not found.`
+- Option 6 offers the ability to skip the browsing and provide a list URL directly (date limitations still apply!)

+:warning: _These can be pretty huge (as in a few thousand songs) so they take a little longer to build than other options and the playlists themselves can be a little slow in your Spotify client!_ :warning:

+#### Options 7 & 8: Browse and Select from Recent NTS Radio Broadcasts

+- Differs from the standard options in that this is a track-based playlist builder
+- Browse the latest from [NTS Radio](https://www.nts.live/)
+- Returns the 12 most recent [broadcasts](https://www.nts.live/latest), including date, name of the program, broadcast location, and any tags
+- Generates a playlist name `NTS: {broadcast title} ({dd.mm.yy})` and description `{#} items not found.{original episode description}.
+Broadcast: {YYYY-MM-DD}, {location}`
+- Number of episodes returned can be modified by changing the value of `limit=12` at the beginning of the `handle_nts_latest` function.
+- Option 8 offers the option to skip the browsing and provide an episode URL directly

 ## How to Get Spotify API Credentials